harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/configure-and-deploy-istio.md

 5. On line 46, copy and paste the Elastic IPs created for Istio.
 The number of Elastic IPs depends on the number of private subnets in your cluster.

-6. Import SSL cert, key and cacert in AWS certificate manager and crate new certificate.
+6. Import SSL cert, key, and cacert in AWS certificate manager and create a new certificate.

-7. Copy the arn of new cert to line 48
+7. Copy the ARN of the new cert to line 48.

 8. On line 50, copy the subnet IDs of the private subnet.